 During the year ended December 31, 2006, Ernst & Young LLP (Ernst & Young) served as our independent auditors and provided certain tax and other services.
 Ernst & Young has served as our independent auditors since June 26, 2002.
 Ernst & Young representatives will be present at the Annual Meeting of stockholders and will have the opportunity to make a statement if they desire to do so.
 In addition, the Ernst & Young representatives will be available to respond to appropriate questions posed by any stockholders.
-On August 6, 2007, the Audit Committee has engaged Ernst & Young as our independent auditors to audit our financial statements for the year ended December 31, 2007.
-The Audit Committee reserves the right, however, to select new auditors at any time in the future in its discretion if it deems such decision to be in the best interests of Piedmont REIT and its stockholders.
+On August 6, 2007, the Audit Committee has engaged Ernst & Young as our independent auditors at any time in the future in its discretion if it deems such decision to be in the best interests of Piedmont REIT and its stockholders.
 Any such decision would be disclosed to the stockholders in accordance with applicable securities laws.